CoverRight’s Mission and Editorial Guidelines.

 United Healthcare5.03.04.075

-Most plans are provided a star ratings unless they are ‘too new’ to be rated by CMS as there is not enough historical data.
-When you are making a decision between two similar plans, this may be the deciding factor for you.
-For plans that have no star rating yet – look to review if the insurance carrier has other plans and what the average rating might be for those to get a sense of how good the carrier is overall.
+Most plans provide a star rating unless they are ‘too new’ to be rated by CMS if there is insufficient historical data.
+This may be your deciding factor when deciding between two similar plans.
+For plans with no star rating yet, review if the insurance carrier has other plans and what the average rating might be so that those can get a sense of how good the carrier is overall.

-While Medicare Advantage plans generally offer great solution for cost conscious consumers with low copays for day-to-day healthcare services such as primary care doctor visits (many plans have $0 copay for seeing your doctor) some expensive items and services have the same cost share as Original Medicare:
+While Medicare Advantage plans generally offer great solutions for cost-conscious consumers with low copays for day-to-day healthcare services such as primary care doctor visits (many plans have $0 copay for seeing your doctor), some expensive items and services have the same cost share as Original Medicare:

 These include:

-• Durable Medical Equipment: Medical equipment is one of the most expensive items you can run into.
-Nearly every Medicare Advantage plan will have a cost share of 20% for most durable medical equipment.
-These costly items range from a CPAP or oxygen machine to wheelchairs and mobility devices.
+• Durable Medical Equipment: Medical equipment is one of the most expensive items you can buy.
+Nearly every Medicare Advantage plan will have a cost share of 20% for most durable medical equipment, which ranges from a CPAP or oxygen machine to wheelchairs and mobility devices.

 • Part B Drugs: Another high cost can be drugs administered in the doctor’s office.
 These medications are typically injections or infusion drugs such as chemotherapy for cancer.
 Like DME, these costs will be 20% on nearly every Medicare Advantage program.
 Medicines filled at a pharmacy will be covered under Medicare Part D and your plan’s prescription drug coverage.